 Adrenocortical carcinoma is very rare.
 The cause is unknown.
 About 2 people per million develop this type of tumor.

 Symptoms of increased cortisol or other adrenal gland hormones:

 - Fatty, rounded hump high on the back just below the neck (buffalo hump)

-Symptoms that suggest increased aldosterone production are the same as symptoms of low potassium and include:
+Symptoms of increased aldosterone are the same as symptoms of low potassium, and include:

 The doctor or nurse will examine you.
 You may have

 and changes in body shape, such as breast growth in men () or male signs in women (virilization).
 Blood tests will be done to check hormone levels:

 Primary treatment is surgery to remove the tumor.
 Adrenocortical carcinoma may not improve with chemotherapy.
 Medications may be given to reduce production of cortisol, which causes many of the symptoms.

 The outcome depends on how early the diagnosis is made and whether the tumor has spread (metastasized).
 Tumors that have spread usually lead to death within 1 to 3 years.